 Definition - What does Hematospermia mean?

 Hematospermia is the presence of blood in semen.
-While alarming, blood that appears in semen after ejaculation is rarely related to major health concerns, and is caused by a treatable sexually transmitted infection (STI) or a urinary tract infection (UTI).
+While alarming, blood that appears in semen after ejaculation is rarely related to major health concerns and is generally caused by a treatable sexually transmitted infection (STI) or a urinary tract infection (UTI).

 Hematospermia can also be called hemospermia.